Seizure

 Seizure symptom

-Symptoms of seizures depend on the type of seizure, ranging from a hardly
+Symptoms depend on the type, ranging from a hardly

 noticed few second mental distraction to a total full blown epileptic seizure